 - Items left behind are put in the Lost and Found.
 The Lost and Found is emptied sporadically through the year.

-- The Coaches Room is for MRC coaches and approved individuals only.
+- The Coaches Room is for Milwaukee Rowing Club coaches and approved individuals only.

 - Wipe down sink area after use

 - Inform a coach if the trash is full

 - Clean up water bottles off dock and on the plaza in front of the boathouse after each practice.